 When deciding which one to use, consider:

-- Where it keeps your data, if that matters to you
+- Where it keeps your data.

-- Which platforms are supported
+- Which platforms it supports.

-- How complicated it feels to set up and use
+- How complicated it feels to set up and use.

 You have lots of options, all good.